Manage Synchronization Domain Entities

 @ initResponse.publicKey.writeToFile("tmp/domain-bootstrapping-files/seq1-key.proto")

-The domain manager must then authorize the sequencer’s key.
+The sync domain manager must then authorize the sequencer’s key.
 Optionally, repeat this for any extra sequencer keys.

 @ val sequencerPublicKey = SigningPublicKey.tryReadFromFile("tmp/domain-bootstrapping-files/seq1-key.proto")

-sequencerPublicKey : SigningPublicKey = SigningPublicKey(id = 12201d471216..., format = Tink, scheme = Ed25519)
+sequencerPublicKey : SigningPublicKey = SigningPublicKey(id = 1220b326cb64..., format = Tink, scheme = Ed25519)

 @ domainManager1.setup.helper.authorizeKey(sequencerPublicKey, "sequencer", SequencerId(domainManager1.id))